Piyush99-tech/University_apply/README.md

+Note-> Since ADMIN is only single entity there is one to many relationship with users so I have made pre-defined admin with its credential as email->admin@example.com password->admin123
 🏫 UniApply — Unified University Application Platform

 UniApply is a full-stack monolithic application that allows students to apply to universities online, upload required documents, and get AI-powered verification.
 Admin users review submissions and validate student applications.